NREL/BuildingsBench/README.md

 We provide an index-based PyTorch Dataset for large-scale pretraining, easy data loading for multiple real building energy consumption datasets as PyTorch Tensors or Pandas DataFrames, simple (persistence) to advanced (transformer) baselines, metrics management, and more.

-Read more about BuildingsBench in our [documentation](https://nrel.github.io/BuildingsBench/).
+Read more about BuildingsBench in our [paper](https://arxiv.org/abs/2307.00142) and [documentation](https://nrel.github.io/BuildingsBench/).

 ### Load a benchmark dataset